jakearchibald/simple-serviceworker-tutorial/README.md

 Disable your internet connection & shut down your local web server.

 If you refresh the page, it still works, even through you're offline!
-Well, one of the pictures has failed, but we can fix that soon.
+Well, one of the pictures failed, but we'll fix that shortly.

-Take a look at the code in `index.html` and `sw.js`, work out how it's put together.
+Take a look at the code in `index.html` and `sw.js`, hopefully the comments make it easy to follow.

 Chrome's devtools comes with [network emulation](https://developer.chrome.com/devtools/docs/device-mode#network-conditions).
-Unfortunately the settings here only apply to the tab and don't apply to the ServiceWorker.
-[Star this ticket](https://code.google.com/p/chromium/issues/detail?id=444820) to be notified when the fix lands.
+Unfortunately those settings only apply to the tab, not to the ServiceWorker.
+[Star this ticket](https://code.google.com/p/chromium/issues/detail?id=444820) to be notified when a fix for this lands in Chrome.

 ## 3. Fixing that image

 The `install` event in the ServiceWorker is setting up the cache, but it's missing a reference to that second image.
 Add it to the array.
 The URL is `ice-cream.jpg`.
-It doesn't need to be a no-cors request like the Flickr image, because it's on the same origin.
+It doesn't need to be a no-cors request like the Flickr image because it's on the same origin.

 Make sure you're online, refresh the page & watch the console.
 The browser checks for updates to the ServiceWorker script, if anything in the file has changed it considers it to be a new version.
 The new version is been picked up, but it isn't ready to use.